taboola/taboola-android-api/README.md

 The default click behavior of TaboolaWidget is as follows:

-* On devices where Chrome custom tab is supported - open the recommendation in a chrome custom tab (in-app)
+* On devices where Chrome custom tab is supported - open the recommendation in a Chrome custom tab (in-app)
 * Otherwise - open the recommendation in the system default web browser (outside of the app)

 TaboolaApi allows app developers to intercept recommendation clicks in order to create a click-through or to override the default way of opening the recommended article.